donigian/machine_learning_nano_degree/Ames/capstone_ames_report.md

 One of the activities I found tremendously useful is reading through the forums.
 Not only do you find code refactoring opportunitties, but you also gain insight into how others decide to approach this learning problem.
 Data science often involves experimentation and contributing my EDA as well as baseline model is an improvement both personally and to the community at large.

+Another improvement I could do is define a more aggresive strategy for dealing with outliers.
+The most obvious is to remove them.

 -----------